OlinREVO/CAN_101/Tut_3__Blinky_In_Depth/README.md

 > You may define any valid identifier as a macro, even if it is a C keyword.
 The preprocessor does not know anything about keywords.
 This can be useful if you wish to hide a keyword such as const from an older compiler that does not understand it.”
 > -https://gcc.gnu.org/onlinedocs/cpp/Macros.html

-So what this line of code does is sets up F_CPU to be replaced by 1000000L every time F_CPU is mentioned.
+So what this line of code does is sets up `FCPU` to be replaced by 1000000L every time `FCPU` is mentioned.
 The number that you see is 1,000,000 with a Long identifier, which is a big enough data type that it won’t overflow.

 Naively you may think that this line of code sets the frequency of the CPU on the ATmega, and I would tell you that you are clever.
 Wrong, but clever.
 Instead, it tells the compiler the frequency of your ATmega.
 This line needs to be included first because the included libraries will utilize this value.